mingrogue/dockerized-basic-chat-application-nodejs-html/README.md

-# basic-chat-application-nodejs-html
+# Dockerized basic-chat-application-nodejs-html
-global chat application, anyone can access, can be best for unrestricted group chats
+Dockerized global chat application, anyone can access, can be best for unrestricted group chats

 #Install make in your machine.